 At Cornerstone Christian School, the English program is designed to enhance skills in language through the use of the grammar and composition series of A Beka.
 The lessons are designed to provide techniques and strengthen skills which are necessary for effective written expression.
-For our literature study, we use the BJU Press series.
-Students read various written works to become familiar with writers, to learn to evaluate types of literature, and to continue to strengthen reading skills.
+For our literature study, the students read various written works to become familiar with writers, to learn to evaluate types of literature, and to continue to strengthen reading skills.
 Our objective is to help students develop an understanding of the English language through reading, writing, researching, listening, and speaking all while they are in an atmosphere that promotes faith and inspiration by God and His word.

 |Grade||Grammar & Composition||Literature|